aerin-krebs/5915Eviction2/docs/SpringApplication.md

     Tests our streamed output in a step by step manner - uses TestPublisher
  - **spring-framework-starter-data-jpa** \
     Adds java persistance entities for use in interfacing with the backend.
- - **my-sql-connector-j** \
+ - **h2-database** \
-    Java implementation of the MySQL protocall - used with interfacing with the SQL database
+    In memory database which maps SQL tables to java persistence entities.

 ## Application Logic